logo

 <script>

-// e.detail.attestation is the signed token, also already in the
+// e.detail.response is the "token.solution" string, also already in the

 // Finish the submission however your stack expects - fetch / htmx / Livewire / Inertia.